Danito-101/Cybersecurity-profile-portfolio.github.io/index.md

 • Used monitoring tools to identify and resolve system issues proactively.
 • Reduced system downtime by 0.01% through proactive monitoring and maintenance.
 • Conducted training sessions for end-users on new software, tools, and best practices.
+• Diagnosed and troubleshot system problems, escalating complex issues to senior engineers when necessary.

 # Header 1
 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)